• Skip to primary navigation

 Cross-training shoes have surged in popularity over the last decade with the boom of CrossFit and the mass acceptance of more women and men resistance training.
 By nature, cross-training shoes are designed to tackle a wide variety of needs, wants, and preferences.

 If you’re looking into cross-training shoes — especially for the first time — it’s important to understand some of the benefits that come along with this style of footwear.
-This way you’ll know exactly how to answer, “Why cross-training shoes?”
+This way, you’ll know exactly how to answer, “Why cross-training shoes?”

-1. Great Versatility
+Benefit 1: Great Versatility

 The first benefit of cross-training shoes is their ability to tackle a wide variety of tasks.
 Whether you’re lifting, tackling plyometrics, HIIT training, or CrossFit workouts, cross-training shoes will usually be able to stand up to the task.